sonializzie/sonializzie/README.md

 - 🤝 I’m looking for help with: Understanding more advanced JavaScript concepts and frameworks.
 Any mentorship or guidance on using React.js would be highly appreciated.<br>

-- 🌱 I’m currently learning: Mobile Development and Strategic business in IT.<br>
+- 🌱 I’m currently learning: Digital Marketing.<br>

 - 💬 Ask me about: HTML, CSS, and any tips on web design for beginners.
 I'm also learning about web accessibility and would love to discuss best practices for making the web accessible to all.<br>